-Leaders: Luke and Jill Shimek
+Leaders: Luke Shimek

 Neighborhood: Mt.
 Pleasant

-Edgewood, 2nd Saturday at 10:00 AM and 4th Wednesday at 7:30 PM
+Edgewood, 2nd Saturdays at 10:00 AM & 4th Wednesdays at 7:30 PM

-Neighborhood: Edgewood and Petworth
+Neighborhood: Edgewood & Petworth

 Franklin Street, Wednesdays, 7:30 PM

-Leaders: Jenifer Simpson and Mark Mugler
+Leaders: Jenifer Simpson & Mark Mugler

 Neighborhood: Langdon Park

-God's Story: Women of the Old Testament, Mondays, 7:30 PM
+God's Story: Women of the Old Testament (Part 2), Mondays, 7:30 PM

-Leaders: Elizabeth Sallie, Brittany Noetzel, Whitney Porter
+Leaders: Elizabeth Sallie, Brittany Noetzel & Whitney Porter

 Each week after the Eucharist, we pray a corporate prayer of thanksgiving that the broken fragments of our stories are gathered up in the story of redemption we find in Jesus.
-This group will meet weekly to better understand this truth by engaging the story of redemption we find in the stories of women in the Old Testament scripture, as well as looking together at our own stories of redemption through prayer and practices of spiritual direction.
+This group will meet weekly to better understand this truth by engaging the story of redemption we find in the stories of women in the Old Testament, as well as looking together at our own stories of redemption through prayer and practices of spiritual direction.
 We will spend time together each week exploring a different story from the Old Testament that helps us better understand God’s work of redemption.
 We will also spend time in directed prayer and reflection on how we are similarly part of the story God is telling in the world, to us and to those around us.
 This is a women-only group.
+Infants are welcome.